Graduate Student Association (GSA)

-The Association of Graduate Sociologists (AGS) is a student organization set up to promote the personal, professional, and academic development of graduate sociology students.
-GAS also provides a forum for graduate sociology students to discuss their collective concerns.
-In this capacity GAS functions to:
+The Graduate Student Association (GSA) is a student organization set up to promote the personal, professional, and academic development of graduate sociology students.
+GSA also provides a forum for graduate sociology students to discuss their collective concerns.
+In this capacity GSA functions to:

 - Act as a resource for student questions regarding student life and any issues that may arise during the course of the semester.

 - Serve as a liaison between faculty and students.
-In this capacity, GAS meets with the department chair twice during the semester.
-Additionally, a GAS representative attends faculty meetings to distribute meeting minutes to students.
+In this capacity, GSA meets with the department chair twice during the semester.
+Additionally, a GSA representative attends faculty meetings to distribute meeting minutes to students.

 - Provide travel funds for students who travel to conferences.

 - Organize social events periodically throughout the semester to bring students together in a casual atmosphere of fun and camaraderie.